 Immediately when Bob and Alice reach an agreement, the order will be filled and executed.
 Bob will receive 0.0208 BTC, while Alice will receive 1000 USDT.

-If, after a day, the price of BTC increased to $49,500/BTC and Bob decides to sell his coins, they would be worth approximately 1,029 USDT, meaning Bob made a profit of 29 USDT.
+If, after a day, the price of BTC increased to $49,500/BTC and Bob decided to sell his coins, they would be worth approximately 1,029 USDT, meaning Bob made a profit of 29 USDT.

 If after a day, the price of BTC decreased to $46,500/BTC and Bob decided to sell his coins, they would be worth approximately 967 USDT.
 Bob made a loss of 33 USDT.